Abis1704/ETL-Project/README.md

 ### 6. Run Queries on the Database
     • Write and execute SQL queries to analyze the stored data.
     • Retrieve specific insights such as the largest bank by market capitalization.

+## Contributing
+If you would like to contribute to this project, feel free to fork the repository and submit a pull request.

+## License
+This project is licensed under the MIT License.